Home automation technology is becoming increasingly popular among consumers, whether these individuals consider themselves to be tech-savvy or not.

 Devices: Practically any type of home automation sensor, night cameras, and alarms can be added to the base system although the basic Honeywell package only comes with a motion sensor and door or window contact sensors.

-Honeywell also offers an optional monitoring service starting at $10 per month.
+Honeywell also offers an optional monitoring service.
 Again, this service is optional but it is very easy to setup with the monitoring company and it kept a strong signal throughout testing.

 Display and Video: The touch screen display is bright and easy to read.
 Intuitive prompts and graphical icons allow users to breeze through the menu prompts quickly and without confusion.